Organisers delighted as Burntisland's summer shows set to return in July

-Burntisland’s fair WILL go ahead this summer - despite being cancelled three months ago.
+Businesses across Burntisland have welcomed the news that the town’s traditional summer shows WILL go-ahead - three months after a decision to cancel them.

-The re-think came after Fife moved into Level-1 restrictions which allow funfairs to re-open.
+The re-think came after Fife moved into Level-1 restrictions which allowed funfairs to resume.

-It will now start up on July 5 and run for six weeks on the town’s Links.
+That means Burntisland’s annual spectacle can run on The Links from July 5 for six weeks.

-The fair has been part of Burntisland’s summer for generations and brings huge numbers into the town, providing a spin-off for many local cafes and shops.
+The fair has been part of the seaside town’s summer for generations, and brings huge numbers into the town, providing a spin-off for many local cafes and shops.

 The 2020 shows were cancelled because of the pandemic, and this year’s fair was also scrapped after a decision taken in April.